-- 9) Pre-Works milestone schedule (a schedule of all Non-Disruptive and White Period Access Work that needs to be completed leading up to the Disruptive Access Work Event and timelines for when it will be completed); and - 10) Contingency Plans for Rail Corridor Access over-runs, including identification of at what point in the hour by hour Work breakdown schedule, if progress has not been made to an identified point, a contingency plan will be enacted that prioritizes returning tracks to service. - b) Teams and Contractors will have the opportunity to ask clarifying questions regarding the requirements as well as address any comments concerns that they have at that time. - 6.1.4 T-20 Weeks: Readiness Review Check-in (2): - a) At T-16 Weeks prior to the Disruptive Access, the Rail Corridor Access and Control Team will host the T-16 Week Readiness Review Check-in (2) Meeting.
-This meeting will be for the Contractor to present updates to the matters presented in the T-20 Week Readiness Check-in (1) Meeting and specific updates that have been made to address concerns raised in the T-20 Week Readiness Check-in (1) Meeting; - b) The Rail Corridor Access and Control, Service Design, Operations Delivery and Construction Interface teams will provide feedback and highlight concerns to be addressed prior to T-12 final GO/NO-GO decision; and - c) The Rail Corridor Access and Control Team will collect the feedback from all Metrolinx teams and provide a formal list of feedback for Teams and Contractors within 5 Working Days of the T-16 Week Readiness Review Checkin (2). - 6.1.5 T-12 Weeks: GO/NO-GO Readiness Review. - a) At T-12 weeks the Rail Corridor Access and Control Team will host the final T-minus readiness review meeting where Projects will present their final readiness review plans and officially receive a GO/NO-GO decision; - b) The Contractor will present updates to the matters presented in the T-16 Week Readiness Check-in (2) Meeting and specific updates that have been made to address concerns raised in the T-16 Week Readiness Check-in (2) Meeting; and - c) The Rail Corridor Access and Control, Service Design, Operations Delivery and Construction Interface Teams will come to a consensus to provide the final GO/NO-GO decision within 5 Business Days of the T-12 week GO/NO-GO Readiness Review meeting based on the completeness and acceptance of all requirements as outlined in 6.1(D)(I).
+- (I) Pre-Works milestone schedule (a schedule of all Non-Disruptive and White Period Access Work that needs to be completed leading up to the Disruptive Access Work Event and timelines for when it will be completed) - (J) Contingency Plans for Rail Corridor Access over-runs, including identification of at what point in the hour-by-hour Work breakdown schedule, if progress has not been made to an identified point, a contingency plan will be enacted that prioritizes returning tracks to service. - (ii) Teams and Contractors will have the opportunity to ask clarifying questions regarding the requirements as well as address any comments concerns that they have at that time. - (e) T-16 Weeks: Readiness Review Check-in (2) - (i) At T-16 Weeks prior to the Disruptive Access, the Rail Corridor Access and Control Team will host the T-16 Week Readiness Review Check-in (2) Meeting.
+This meeting will be for the Contractor to present updates to the matters presented in the T-20 Week Readiness Check-in (1) Meeting and specific updates that have been made to address concerns raised in the T-20 Week Readiness Check-in (1) Meeting. - (ii) The Rail Corridor Access and Control, Service Design, Operations Delivery and Construction Interface teams will provide feedback and highlight concerns to be addressed prior to T-12 final GO/NO-GO decision. - (iii) The Rail Corridor Access and Control Team will collect the feedback from all Metrolinx teams and provide a formal list of feedback for Teams and Contractors within 5 Working Days of the T-16 Week Readiness Review Checkin (2). - (f) T-12 Weeks: GO/NO-GO Readiness Review - (i) At T-12 weeks the Rail Corridor Access and Control Team will host the final T-minus readiness review meeting where Projects will present their final readiness review plans and officially receive a GO/NO-GO decision. - (ii) The Contractor will present updates to the matters presented in the T-16 Week Readiness Check-in (2) Meeting and specific updates that have been made to address concerns raised in the T-16 Week Readiness Check-in (2) Meeting. - (iii) The Rail Corridor Access and Control, Service Design, Operations Delivery and Construction Interface Teams will come to a consensus to provide the final GO/NO-GO decision within 5 Business Days of the T-12 week GO/NO-GO Readiness Review meeting based on the completeness and acceptance of all requirements as outlined in 6.1(D)(I).

-6.1.6 Following the GO/NO-GO decision, Projects that have been given a "GO" designation will proceed into the T-8 week Rail Corridor Access planning requirements as described in Section 6.2.
+(g) Following the GO/NO-GO decision, Projects that have been given a "GO" designation will proceed into the T-8 week Rail Corridor Access planning requirements as described in Section 6.2.

-6.2 T-8 Week Rolling Access Planning Process
+6.2 Phase 5: T-8 Week Rolling Access Planning Process